cado-security/product-help/docs/cado-host/deploy.md

 ## Setting a custom location for Cado Host

-You can set a custom location from which Cado Host will be deployed from both the Import>Cado Host option, and the container acquisitions which utilise Cado Host.
+You can set a custom location from which Cado Host will be deployed from both the Import>Cado Host option, and the container acquisitions which utilize Cado Host.

 This can be set under Settings > Advanced:
 ![Custom Cado Host Settings](/img/custom-cado-host.png)